conda/conda-dot-org/blog/2025-10-01-september-releases.md

 ## We ❤️ Our Community

-Altogether, we had 7 new contributors this release cycle; thank you to all of our open source community members for helping making these improvements possible.
+Altogether, we had 7 new contributors this release cycle; thank you to all of our open source community members for helping make these improvements possible.

 - [@zeyugao](https://github.com/zeyugao) made their first contribution in [conda#14660](https://github.com/conda/conda/pull/14660)
 - [@jcazevedo](https://github.com/jcazevedo) made their first contribution in [conda#15140](https://github.com/conda/conda/pull/15140)